Vital Records Online

 Do I Need to Notarize My Application?

-The Colorado Department of Public Health and Environment (CDPHE) does not mandate notarization for birth certificate applications, regardless of the ordering method.
+The Colorado Department of Public Health and Environment generally does not require notarized applications for certified death certificates, regardless of how the request is made.

 Tracking